PerMedCoE/BuildingBlocks/PhysiBoSS_invasion/README.md

 ### Usage

-The `PhysiBoSS_Invasion` package provides a clear interface that allows it to be used with multiple workflow managers (e.g. PyCOMPSs, NextFlow and Snakemake).
+The `PhysiBoSS_invasion` package provides a clear interface that allows it to be used with multiple workflow managers (e.g. PyCOMPSs, NextFlow and Snakemake).